Meltasy/rock-paper-scissors/README.md

 An odin project rock, paper, scissors game

 This is a mini project to practice my javascript skills:
+* problem solving
+* writing pseudocode

-writing javascript
+* using javascript syntax
-using different functions
+* including different functions
-problem solving